November 11, Reading 1 – 1 Chronicles 29

 There are accountants, auditors, captains of industry and military, councillors and more.

-Even just taking the finance and wealth-management of the kingdom, we can find much depth in this passage.
+Even just for the finance and wealth-management of the kingdom, we can find much depth in this passage.

-There is Ahijah in chapter 26 verse 20, who is in charge of the treasuries of the house of God and of dedicated gifts.
+There is Ahijah, in charge of the treasuries of the house of God and of dedicated gifts.

-In verse 26 we have Shelomoth who had charge of the treasuries of the dedicated gifts (perhaps in conjunction with Ahijah) – Perhaps something like a chief auditor!
+Then there is Shelomoth who had charge of the treasuries of the dedicated gifts (perhaps in conjunction with Ahijah) – Something like a chief auditor.

-In chapter 27 verse 25 we read of Azmaveth who looked after the accounts of the country itself, and then Jonathan who oversaw the management of the city, village and tower finances.
+Azmaveth looked after the accounts of the country itself, and then Jonathan oversaw the management of the city, village and tower finances.

 God is a God of order.
 We see this in how He made the world.

-And we see it here in these passages, in the temporal and spiritual structures He instituted and brought about.
+We see this truth here in this passages.
+In the temporal and spiritual structures He instituted and brought about.

-So there is much wisdom for us here.
-Good order promotes a healthy society.
-Good order is a part of true religion.
+Good order builds a healthy society.
+Good order is part of true religion.

-We can be encouraged in the work God has for us, the different roles we have throughout our day and week – Because it’s working for the Lord!
+We can be encouraged in the work God has for us, the different roles we have throughout our day and week – Because it is working for the Lord!

 * God Above,